LENSS/TrafficSplitter/README.md

 [**The pre-configured VMs (i.e., OVA files) are available here.**](https://drive.google.com/drive/folders/1m1C_Srb3HNnPgbd66ZxiAZ45eVDC5s2V?usp=sharing)

+**If you use the provided OVA files, please note the following:**

+* You can import each VM into VirtualBox by selecting **File > Import Appliance** and choosing the provided OVA file.
+* The VM password is `ndss2027`.
+* When you boot the VMs, the GRUB menu will appear and prompt you to select a kernel version.
+You can either wait approximately 10 seconds, in which case GRUB will boot the previously selected kernel, or manually select the custom kernel under **Advanced options for Ubuntu > Linux 6.13.0-rc3+**.

-**If you use the provided OVA files, you can skip the VM setup steps in Section 1 and proceed directly to [Section 2](#2-before-starting-the-evaluations).**
+Once you have imported the VMs from the OVA files, you can skip the VM setup steps in Section 1 and proceed directly to [Section 2](#2-before-starting-the-evaluations).

 # (1) VM Setup